drkrillo/docs/creator/3d-essentials/lights.md

 ```

 {% hint style="warning" %}
 **📔 Note**: A light with the default brightness will be hardly visible with the midday sun, like in the real world.
-You can use the \[Skybox Control]\(\{{< ref "/content/creator/sdk7/interactivity/skybox-control.md" >\}}) to force the skybox to night time, or increase the brightness by setting the `intensity` property of the `LightSource` component to a higher value.
+You can use the [Skybox Control](../sdk7/interactivity/skybox-control.md) to force the skybox to night time, or increase the brightness by setting the `intensity` property of the `LightSource` component to a higher value.
 {% endhint %}

 ### Spot lights